 You can also run into snags when using a life estate for Medicaid planning.
 In order to avoid Medicaid estate recovery, the life estate and its shared ownership arrangement have to be in place for at least five years before your death.
 If you don’t meet the time requirements then your estate could still be tapped to repay long-term care costs paid by Medicaid after your death.

 The Bottom Line

 A life estate can be a useful planning tool for avoiding probate and managing Medicaid eligibility.
 It’s an option to consider alongside alternatives, such as a revocable trust or passing on ownership through a last will and testament.
 Talking to an estate planning expert or financial advisor can help you decide if a life estate is a good fit for your needs.

 Tips for Investing

 - Consider talking to a financial advisor about estate planning, Medicaid planning and where a life estate may fit into the picture.
 If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can help.
-This free online tool can help you connect with professional advisors in your local area in minutes.
-If you’re ready, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Making plans for what to do with your finances after you finish working is essential.
 A free retirement calculator will get you started on the right foot.